Skip to content

 Practical Tips

-• Heceta Head lighthouse tours run 11am-3pm summer/11am-2pm winter – $5 parking fee required.
+• Heceta Head Lighthouse tours usually run 11am-3pm in summer and 11am-2pm in winter.
+A $5 parking fee is required.

-Day 8: Oregon Coast to Crater Lake National Park
+Day 8 – Oregon Coast to Crater Lake National Park

 Morning: Crater Lake National Park